gwollman/commuter_rail_simulation/README.md

 for more information about the methodology and data sources.
 Patches and improvements gladly accepted.

+The following changes have been made since the initial blog post:
+* Use of global variables has been substantially reduced, to allow for the model to be generalized and eventually applied to other lines and other scenarios.
+* Other places where values were hardcoded have been replaced with code to deduce or generate the required data.
+* We now run 250 Monte Carlo trials and output the 90th percentile loadings rather than just running the simulation once and outputting the exact simulated loadings from that one run.
+* The unit requirements are computed, based on the results of the simulation and a parameter which is the number of passengers per unit.
+* Improvements have been made to the schedule calculations, in preparation for adding the ability to handle more complex service patterns like short turns and expresses.

 The files in this repository are as follows:

 * `2012-boardings.csv`: net inbound Framingham/Worcester boardings at all